CDE-Malmo/repo-dockerized/README.md

 # repo-dockerized
-Docker setup for repo tool.
+Docker setup for repo tool

 ## Why?
 So that anyone can start using Repo on their machine without messing around.